-As his supportive wife Linda, King, one of the undoubted jewels in Britain’s multi-faceted theatrical crown, breaks your heart, while in the play’s wrenching final scene she tries to keep hers intact.
+As his supportive wife Linda, Clarke, one of the undoubted jewels in Britain’s multi-faceted theatrical crown, breaks your heart, while in the play’s wrenching final scene she tries to keep hers intact.
 Her dignity and poise are luminous, and her quiet singing of the spiritual that brings this epic domestic tragedy to a close will haunt me for quite a while.

 As a singularly buff Biff – the more emotionally scarred of the brothers – Kene does battle with his own guilt and failure, and most painfully, with the disintegration of his relationship with the father he once adored and who still cherishes unrealistic dreams for him.
 Biff’s climactic scene, though, when he breaks down and cries uncontrollably in his father’s presence, would have had more impact had he reined in the shouting.